CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Introduction

 We study CLFEC and characterize the challenges introduced by this task.
 First, specialized error correction models often exhibit limited generalization under the unseen LEC task.
 Second, factual errors tend to be specific, time-sensitive, and hard to spot, so reliable correction usually depends on explicit evidence rather than parametric knowledge alone.
 Third, the MIX task is more challenging, especially when language errors and factual errors overlap, as models often overlook deeper errors.
-Finally, our fine-grained analysis show that grammatical and punctuation errors are harder to recall than factual or word errors, likely because these errors are ``weakly normative'' and are often missed even by native speakers.
+Finally, our fine-grained analysis shows that grammatical and punctuation errors are harder to recall than factual or word errors, likely because these errors are ``weakly normative'' and are often missed even by native speakers.

-We then propose and evaluate two LLM-based paradigms: Retrieval Augmentation Generation (RAG)~\cite{gao2024retrievalaugmentedgenerationlargelanguage} and the Agentic Framework.
-First, we examine over-correction in LLMs~\cite{fang2023chatgpthighlyfluentgrammatical} and find that precision is higher when the input contains more errors, but it drops as the text becomes ``cleaner'' (that is, as error density decreases).
-Second, by implementing RAG variants, we demonstrate that handling LEC+FEC in a shared context performs better than decoupled pipelines.
-Finally, we find that the Agent does not yield consistent improvements across all settings: it offers gains for advanced models with complex reasoning but introduces instability for others.
+We then evaluate LLM-based proofreading paradigms, including prompting, retrieval-augmented generation (RAG)~\cite{gao2024retrievalaugmentedgenerationlargelanguage}, and an agentic workflow.
+We examine over-correction in LLMs~\cite{fang2023chatgpthighlyfluentgrammatical} and find that precision drops as the input becomes cleaner.
+RAG variants show that handling LEC+FEC in a shared context performs better than decoupled pipelines.
+Finally, the agentic workflow offers gains for advanced backbones with stronger reasoning ability.

-Overall, our contributions are: (1) CLFEC, a new paragraph-level task for Chinese professional writing that unifies linguistic (word/grammar/punctuation) and factual error correction.
-(2) A mixed, multi-domain CLFEC dataset is constructed with diagnostic splits, including LEC, FEC, MIX, and Error-free.
-(3) A systematic study of LLM-based correction paradigms, covering prompting, RAG variants, and agentic workflows, providing empirical guidance for building reliable Chinese professional proofreading systems.
+Overall, our work introduces CLFEC, a paragraph-level unified linguistic and factual correction task; releases a real corpus analysis of commercial proofreading products; constructs a multi-domain benchmark via controlled error injection on verified professional texts with LEC, FEC, MIX, and Error-free splits; and evaluates prompting, RAG-based, and agentic workflows to inform reliable proofreading system design.